-Conditioning or Preparative Regimen
+Conditioning /Preparative Regimen

 Before your bone marrow or stem cell transplant, you will receive chemotherapy and/or total body irradiation to prepare your body to receive healthy blood stem cells.